MorrisMA/M65C02A/README.md

 6502/65C02 processors.

-The M65C02A soft-core processor features a completely reworked microprogrammed control structure compared to that used in the preceding M65C02 project.
+The M65C02A soft-core processor features a completely reworked microprogrammed control structure compared to that used in the preceding MAM65C02 project.
 The basic logic structure of the core has been significantly altered to allow the implementation of a significantly enhanced 8/16-bit version of the 6502/65C02 processors.
-The processor enhancements have been added in a manner that maintains compatibility with 8-bit 6502/65C02 processors.
-That is, the core will pass Klaus Dormann's 6502 functional test suite with minor exceptions related to the handling of the BRK, RTI, and RTS instructions.
-(If required, microprogram changes can be used to implement behavior for these instructions in a manner fully compatible with the 6502/65C02 processors.)
+The processor enhancements have been added in a manner that maintains compatibility with a majority of the 8-bit 6502/65C02 processors.
+The core will pass Klaus Dormann's 6502 functional test suite with minor exceptions related to the handling of the BRK, RTI, and RTS instructions.
+(Microprogram changes can be used to implement behavior for these instructions in a manner that is fully compatible with the 6502/65C02 processors.)

 This release supercedes any prior releases and provides the completed version of the planned M65C02A soft-core processor.
 As provided, the M65C02A soft-core